revoltgames/revoltgames.github.io/docs/terra/markers.md

 # Markers (restricted)

-The `/markers/` routes return `marker` entities, which represent real-world point-of-interests (building, station, shop, office, etc...) with minimal information, just enough te be displayed on a map.
+The `/markers/` routes return `marker` entities, which represent real-world point-of-interests with just enough data te be displayed on a map.

 Some markers are `built` and contain the `icon` and `skin` fields.
-If those fields are missing, then the marker is considered `constructible` (aka: not `built`).
+If those fields are missing, then the marker is considered `constructible` (aka: not `built` ).

 :::info
-Only the buildings built this season (this month, in Neopolis) are considered built.
+Only the buildings built this `season` (this month, in Neopolis) are considered `built`.
 This means that when a new season starts in Neopolis, all markers return to the `constructible` state.
 :::

 :::caution